Introduction to Azure CDN

 Built-in support for many Azure services

-Native support for a number of different Azure services, including storage blobs, cloud services, websites, and media services, is offered by default, providing the user with comprehensive, one-stop cloud service support.
+Native support for a number of different Azure services, including cloud services, storage blobs, web apps, and media services, is offered by default, providing the user with comprehensive, one-stop cloud service support.

 The Content Delivery Network service integrates mainstream network services from a number of China-based companies to provide comprehensive static webpage acceleration and acceleration for a range of service types.
 They include download delivery for large files, such as software installation packages, game clients, apps and videos, and video on demand (VoD), and streaming (direct-broadcast) targeted primarily at online video websites and online educational websites.
 Thus, the delivery needs of different types of resources are met.
 It also provides full network coverage that spans the entire region for mainstream telecoms carriers, including China Telecom, China Unicom, and China Mobile, as well as other ISPs.
 It allocates user requests to the optimal node by using load-balancing technology and intelligent dispatch strategies based on the real-time network status.